 Prof. Don Boudreaux explains what economists mean when they talk about unintended consequences.
-Essentially, unintended consequences are the large outcomes that emerge from the actions of many individuals.
+Essentially, unintended consequences are the large outcomes that emerge from the actions made by many individuals.
 These outcomes can be good or bad.
-When analyzing various polices, we must be extremely careful to distinguish between intentions and results.
+Therefore, when analyzing various polices, we must be extremely careful to distinguish between intentions and results.

 - Unintended Consequences [Article]: Rob Norton provides a basic overview of the unintended consequences that arise from all human action.